jufercar/jufercar/docs/about.md

 When I'm not conducting research or analyzing data, I enjoy:

-- 📖 Reading about scientific advances and emerging technologies
+- 📖 Reading about scientific advances and emerging technologies.
-- 🌍 Exploring different cultures (hence my interest in languages!)
+- 🌍 Exploring different cultures (hence my interest in languages and in travelling!)
-- 🎓 Teaching and mentoring young scientists
-- 💻 Developing computational tools and pipelines
+- 💻 Developing computational tools and pipelines.
+- 🎮 Gaming and exploring virtual worlds.
+- 🤝 Spending quality time with friends.

 ---